metos3d/data/README.txt

 -- Data --

-Metos3D was developed to use data provided by the Transport Matrix Method (www.ldeo.columbia.edu/~spk/Research/TMM/tmm.html) in the first place (see [1]).
+Metos3D was developed to use data provided by the Transport Matrix Method in the first place (see [Khatiwala et al., 2005], www.ldeo.columbia.edu/~spk/Research/TMM/tmm.html).
 This data is maintained by Samar Khatiwala (www.ldeo.columbia.edu/~spk/).
 Metos3D supplies you with a MATLAB (registered trademark of The MathWorks, Inc., www.mathworks.com) script to prepare the data for usage.

 -- Quick start --